pandas-dev/pandas/doc/source/getting_started/comparison/comparison_with_sql.rst

 the data into a DataFrame called ``tips`` and assume we have a database table of the same name and structure.

+**Important Note: Readers are needed to set up a notebook and execute the code in it for their experience to be comparable to that of the tutorial.**

 .. ipython:: python

     url = (